We are a Canadian-owned business employing local workers and supporting the economy 1-613-749-0001 Location

 3. Width Excluding Trim/Frame: measure across the opening from the inside of the trim (door: inside door jambs).

-4. Right Wall Placement: measure from the right side of the opening trim to the right corner of the wall.
+4. Right Wall Placement: Measure from the right side of the opening trim to the right corner of the wall.

 5. Top Wall Placement: measure from the ceiling to the top of the trim.